Best Ama Dablam Operators 2026: 10 Commercial Operators Compared

 - Crampon and ice axe technique — comfortable on 40-degree mixed snow-ice terrain

-- Established mountaineering fitness — multi-day high camp rotations, summit-day endurance
+- Established mountaineering fitness — multi-day high-camp rotations, summit-day endurance

 - Some operators specify rock climbing grades up to 5.9–5.10

-Comparable peaks for prerequisite preparation
+Comparable peaks for preparation

-- Lobuche East (6,119m) — Khumbu region, technical 6000m with similar fixed-rope and rock terrain
+- Lobuche East (6,119m) — Khumbu, technical 6000m with similar fixed-rope and rock terrain

 - Chulu West (6,419m) — Annapurna region, technical 6000m with mixed terrain